Cotya/magento-composer-installer/README.md

 ## Known issue
 - Error message: `Fatal error: Call to undefined method MagentoHackathon\Composer\Magento\Installer::setDeployManager()` happens when you update from 1.x to 2.x, as we switched from pure installer to plugin.

+maybe better Solution: ```composer update --no-plugins --no-dev "magento-hackathon/magento-composer-installer"```
-Solution: remove the `vendor` directory and the `composer.lock` and do a fresh install.
+Fallback Solution(if first one does not work): remove the `vendor` directory and the `composer.lock` and do a fresh install.

 ## Usage